openid/eKYC-IDA/openid-connect-4-identity-assurance.md

    [[ To be removed from the final specification ]]

    -14

    * Added requirements on aggregated and distributed claims to reduce risk of confusion with other JWTs (incl.
 IANA media type registration)
    * Removed deprecated elements `utility_bill` and `document`
    * split out IANA claims registration into separate document "openid-connect-4-ida-claims"
-   * split out schema definition of `verified_claims` into separate documemnt
+   * split out schema definition of `verified_claims` into separate documement
+   * split attachments intop separate document
+   * Removed "transaction specific purpose" from IDA spec with intent to create separate draft

    -13

    * Preparation for Implementers Draft 4
    * Checked and fixed referencing
    * Added note about issues with JSON null